Buddhist Foundations

 The Four Noble Truths & Addiction

-2. Craving (Tanha) Is the Cause – It is craving—whether physical, emotional, or psychological—that fuels the cycle of addiction.
+2. Craving (Tanha) Is the Cause – It is craving, whether physical, emotional, or psychological, that fuels the cycle of addiction.
+We commit to understanding that craving leads to suffering.

 Recovery Dharma adapts these as: